Tom Rogers (rugby union): Scarlets

+Rogers' first appearance for the Scarlets came on 12 November 2017 against Exeter in the Anglo-Welsh Cup.
 Rogers made his Pro 14 debut in the away defeat to Edinburgh towards the end of the 2018 season.
 In February 2020, Rogers scored his first Scarlets try in a bonus point victory over the Southern Kings.
+In August 2020, Rogers signed a contract extension with the Scarlets.

-In 2022, Rogers extended his contract with the Scarlets.
+In May 2022, Rogers extended his contract with the Scarlets.
+Rogers signed a further extension in February 2024.